This post may contain affiliate links. Please read our disclosure policy.

 What Is Mexican Crema?

-You can find it in most grocery stores, but making your own is so easy and requires minimal ingredients.
+You can find it at most grocery stores and at Latin markets, but making your own is incredibly easy and requires only 4 ingredients.

 Ingredients in Mexican Crema